Skip to contents

 The living atlases store a huge amount of information, above and beyond the occurrence records that are their main output.
 In galah, one way that users can investigate this information is by searching for a specific option or category for the type of information they are interested in.
 Functions prefixed with search_ do this, displaying any matches to a search term within the valid options for the information specified by the suffix.

-[Stable] search_all() is a helper function that can do searches within multiple types of information from search_ sub-functions.
+[Stable] search_all() is a helper function that can do searches for multiple types of information, acting as a wrapper around many search_ sub-functions.
 See Details (below) for accepted values.

 Usage